dwbrown/Markov/README.md

 Markov
 ======

-Markov is a string transformation language, written for the PltGames-TuringTarpit, in C++.
+Markov is a string transformation language, written in C++ for the PltGames TuringTarpit.

 Program MARKOV